ClusterHQ/flocker/docs/faq/index.rst

 **************************************

 Flocker manages Docker applications and Docker runs on Linux, so Flocker runs on Linux.
-However, you don't need to be running Linux on your development machine in order to manage Docker containers with the ``flocker-cli``.
+However, you do not need to be running Linux on your development machine in order to manage Docker containers with the ``flocker-cli``.
 See :ref:`installing-flocker-cli` for installation instructions for various operating systems.